Saturday Night Football: Overview

 Temple, UConn, UCF, Cincinnati, SMU, Tulsa, and Memphis are the only Group of 5 teams to be featured on Saturday Night Football to date, with the latter four teams being featured when they were members of the BCS-aligned Big East or American Athletic Conference.

 In recent years, following the loss of some broadcast rights of the Pac-12 Conference to Fox Sports in 2012, the Pac-12's Saturday Night Football appearances have been limited, sometimes including home games against Notre Dame and games against the Southeastern Conference, as well as road games against conferences that still have broadcast rights with ABC.

 Besides Pac-12 and Big Ten games, ABC makes most of its game broadcast selections or options twelve days prior to the game (with some being made six days beforehand).
 This allows ABC to 'flex' the most compelling game it has the rights to broadcast into the Saturday Night Football slot.
 As a result, the Saturday night game is usually ABC's "game of the week".

 With ESPN's acquisition of its top football package beginning in 2024, Southeastern Conference home games began to be featured on Saturday Night Football on ABC for the first time that season.
 As with afternoon games, SEC home games on Saturday Night Football utilize the distinct SEC on ABC graphics and theme music.

 The Cowboys Kickoff Classic had become the opening game for Saturday Night Football beginning in 2011; however in 2013, the matchup between the Georgia Bulldogs and Clemson Tigers served as the opening game with the Classic matchup between LSU and TCU being broadcast on ESPN.
 The Classic served as the opening game for Saturday Night Football again in 2014, 2015, and in 2016.
-In 2017, the Chick-fil-A Kickoff Game, which had served as the opening game for Saturday Night Football from 2008-2010, served as the opening game in 2017, while the Advocare Classic aired in the 3:30 ET timeslot.
+In 2017, the Chick-fil-A Kickoff Game, which had served as the opening game for Saturday Night Football from 2008 to 2010, served as the opening game in 2017, while the Advocare Classic aired in the 3:30 ET timeslot.
 In 2018, the new Camping World Kickoff served as the Saturday Night Football season premiere, while the Advocare Classic aired the next night in primetime.
 The Advocare Classic returned to Saturday Night Football in 2019.
 Since then, each season of Saturday Night Football has started with an on-campus game, the Duke's Mayo Classic in Charlotte, NC in Week 1, or, since 2023, the MEAC/SWAC Challenge in Atlanta during Week 0.